On the Finite-Time Complexity and Practical Computation of Approximate Stationarity Concepts of Lipschitz Functions

-where $f$ could be nonsmooth and nonconvex.
-We are particularly interested in algorithms with a finite-time complexity for computing approximate stationary points of Problem~\eqref{eq:p}.
-Specifically, following \cite{goldstein1977optimization,burke2005robust,zhang2020complexity}, we aim to compute Goldstein $(\epsilon,\delta)$-stationary points for Problem~\eqref{eq:p} defined as follows: \begin{definition}[Goldstein $(\epsilon,\delta)$-stationary] Given a locally Lipschitz function $f:\mathbb{R}^d\rightarrow \mathbb{R}$, we say $x\in\mathbb{R}^d$ is a Goldstein $(\epsilon,\delta)$-stationary point if
+where $f$ could be both nonsmooth and nonconvex (``non''-setting for short).
+We are particularly interested in algorithms with a finite-time complexity for computing approximately stationary points of Problem~\eqref{eq:p}.
+Note that when $f$ is smooth, it is folkloric that computing an $\epsilon$-stationary point (i.e., $\|\nabla f(x)\|\leq \epsilon$) only requires $O(\epsilon^{-2})$ calls, which is dimension-independent and finite, to the gradient oracle with gradient descent \citep{nemirovskij1983problem}.